mixmaxhq/rollup-plugin-handlebars-plus/README.md

         // The module ID of the Handlebars runtime, exporting `Handlebars` as `default`.
         // As a shortcut, you can pass this as the value of `handlebars` above.
         // See the "Handlebars" section below.
-        id: 'handlebars', // Default: the path of Handlebars' UMD definition within this module
+        id: 'handlebars', // Default: the path of Handlebars' CJS definition within this module

         // Options to pass to Handlebars' `parse` and `precompile` methods.
         options: {